ovh/docs/pages/web/web-paas/configuration-services/varnish/guide.en-ie.md

 Besides that, the VCL file, including the `vcl_recv()` function, can be arbitrarily complex to suit the needs of the project.
 That includes additional `include` directives if appropriate.
 See the [Varnish documentation](https://varnish-cache.org/docs/index.html) for more details on the functionality offered by Varnish.

 > [!primary]
-> A misconfigured VCL file can result in incorrect, often mysterious and confusing behavior.  $partner_full does not provide support for VCL configuration options beyond the basic connection logic documented here.
+> A misconfigured VCL file can result in incorrect, often mysterious and confusing behavior.
+Web PaaS does not provide support for VCL configuration options beyond the basic connection logic documented here.
 >
 >